 If you can measure it, you can manage it!.

 Time to find out what you’re made of.

-Tanita monitors bring you fast, accurate body composition results using the latest advanced bio-electrical impedance analysis (BIA) technology developed by Tanita over the last 25 years.
-This gives you a true indicator of your inner health and, when monitored over time, can show the impact of any fitness regime or weight loss programme.
+Tanita produces body analyzers that can show you all these measurements.
+Tanita body composition monitors bring you fast, accurate body composition results using the latest advanced bioelectrical impedance analysis (BIA) technology developed by Tanita over the last 25 years.
+These body analysis scales give you a true indicator of your inner health and, when monitored over time, can show the impact of any fitness regime or weight loss programme.

 Body Fat Percentage and Body Fat Mass